-During financial year 2016, Internal Audit reviewed two of the 15 corporate processes identified in Aena's SCIIF, and it reviewed SCIIF's controls applicable in four of the largest airports in the network.
-It also performed a detailed follow-up on the reviews from previous financial years related to 12 other corporate processes and six airports.
+During financial year 2016, Internal Audit reviewed four of the 15 corporate processes identified in Aena's Internal Control System, and it reviewed Internal Control System's controls applicable in four of the airports in the network, including Adolfo Suárez Madrid-Barajas.
+Likewise, a detailed follow-up of the reviews carried out in previous years was carried out.